bradleyschacht/LasVegasWorkshop2025/labs/05 - Orchestrating warehouse operations.md

     <img src = "../assets/images/05_dimensional_model_settings.png"/>

 1. With all three scripts configured, it is time to connect them to ensure the proper processing order is followed; stage tables should be loaded before the dimensional model is updated.
 Locate the **checkbox** on the right side of the **SQL Load Stage FactSale** script activity.
 Click and hold on the checkbox to select the **On success** (green checkbox) output.
-While continuing to hold the mouse buttong, drag and drop the arrow onto the **SQL Transform to Dimensional Model** script activity.
+While continuing to hold the mouse button, drag and drop the arrow onto the **SQL Transform to Dimensional Model** script activity.
 A green line should now connect the two activities.

     <img src = "../assets/images/05_constraints_first.png"/>